Skip to main content

 test_text = "My name is John Doe, my email is john.doe@example.com, my phone is 123-456-7890, and my SSN is 123-45-6789."

-cleaned_text = clean_pii_with_regex(test_text)
+cleaned_text = redact_with_regex(test_text)

-Method 2: Microsoft Presidio
+Method 2: Microsoft Presidio Redaction

 Our next method involves complete removal of PII data using Presidio.
 This approach redacts PII and replaces it with a placeholder representing the PII type.
-For example:

-"My name is Alex"
+For example: "My name is Alex" becomes "My name is <PERSON>".

 from presidio_analyzer import AnalyzerEngine